 - 1. Sandage Auto Parts has debt outstanding with a market value of \$2 million.
 The company's common stock has a book value of \$3 million and a market value of \$8 million.
 What weight is equity in Sandage's capital structure? - a.
 11% - b.
 20% - c.
 60% - d.
 80% - 2.
-The capital structure of a company refers to . - a. whether the company purchases assets or liabilities with its equity - b. the proportion of debt and equity the company uses in financing is assets - c. the ability of the company to use its assets to generate equity for the owners - d. whether the company uses short-term assets or long-term assets to create its product - 3.
+The capital structure of a company refers to \\\\\\. - a. whether the company purchases assets or liabilities with its equity - b. the proportion of debt and equity the company uses in financing is assets - c. the ability of the company to use its assets to generate equity for the owners - d. whether the company uses short-term assets or long-term assets to create its product - 3.
 Which of the following should be used when calculating the weights for a company's capital structure? - a.
 Book values - b.
 Current market values - c.
 Historic accounting values - d.
 Par and face values - 4.
-Two methods for estimating a company's cost of common stock capital are .
+Two methods for estimating a company's cost of common stock capital are \\\\\.

-b. the weighted valuation model and the beta model c. the constant dividend growth model and the CAPM the balance sheet method and the face value method 5.
-Wh ich of the following would be the most reasonable approach to calculating the cost of debt for a npany?
-Using the coupon rate on the company's existing bonds Using the interest amount reported on the income statement Using the yield to maturity on the company's existing bonds Multiplying the amount of debt on the company's balance sheet by the risk-free rate u. manapiying the amount of descon the company 3 salance sheet by the risk free rate 6 Net t debt equals ٥.
-Debt/Equity Debt × (1 - Tax Rate) total debt minus the cash and risk-free assets the company owns a. the yield to maturity of a company's bonds divided by the tax rate 7 Ho layarad aquity rafara ta 7. levered equity refers to the equity in a firm with no debt a firm's equity minus the firm's debt the equity in a firm in the absence of taxation and transaction costs d. the portion of a firm's capital structure that is financed by its owners 0 In r porfect capital markets ο. perfect capital markets, a company's WACC does not change as it changes its capital structure a company can lower its WACC by using more debt in its capital structure a company can lower its WACC by using more equity in its capital structure d. a company's cost of debt capital is exactly equal to its cost of equity capital when the company uses 50% debt and 50% equity in its capital structure • The s interest tay shield essure because 9. e interest tax shield occurs because interest payments are a tax-deductible expense interest payments are made from after-tax income investors require a lower rate of return the higher the company's tax rate a. investors require a lower rate of return the more debt the company incurs 10 ۸۰ a company increases the weight of debt in its capital structure 10. a company increases the weight of debt in its capital structure, its cost of debt capital falls · the weight of equity capital also increases the value of the interest tax shield decreases d. its possibility of financial distress increases 11 Δ ~ ompany is said to be in financial distress if it is not fully exploiting the interest tax shield it needs to raise capital to finance a new project it has difficulty meeting its debt obligations a. its cost of equity capital exceeds its cost of debt capital a. the historic method and the current method
+- a. the historic method and the current method - b. the weighted valuation model and the beta model - c. the constant dividend growth model and the CAPM - d. the balance sheet method and the face value method - 5.
+Which of the following would be the most reasonable approach to calculating the cost of debt for a company? - a.
+Using the coupon rate on the company's existing bonds - b.
+Using the interest amount reported on the income statement - c.
+Using the yield to maturity on the company's existing bonds - d.
+Multiplying the amount of debt on the company's balance sheet by the risk-free rate - 6.
+Net debt equals \\\\\. - a.
+Debt/Equity - b.
+Debt × (1 Tax Rate) - c. total debt minus the cash and risk-free assets the company owns - d. the yield to maturity of a company's bonds divided by the tax rate - 7.
+Unlevered equity refers to \\\\\ - a. the equity in a firm with no debt - b. a firm's equity minus the firm's debt - c. the equity in a firm in the absence of taxation and transaction costs - d. the portion of a firm's capital structure that is financed by its owners - 8.
+In perfect capital markets, \\\\\. - a. a company's WACC does not change as it changes its capital structure - b. a company can lower its WACC by using more debt in its capital structure - c. a company can lower its WACC by using more equity in its capital structure - d. a company's cost of debt capital is exactly equal to its cost of equity capital when the company uses 50% debt and 50% equity in its capital structure - 9.
+The interest tax shield occurs because \\\\\. - a. interest payments are a tax-deductible expense - b. interest payments are made from after-tax income - c. investors require a lower rate of return the higher the company's tax rate - d. investors require a lower rate of return the more debt the company incurs - 10.
+As a company increases the weight of debt in its capital structure, \\\\\. - a. its cost of debt capital falls - b. the weight of equity capital also increases - c. the value of the interest tax shield decreases - d. its possibility of financial distress increases - 11.
+A company is said to be in financial distress if \\\\\. - a. it is not fully exploiting the interest tax shield - b. it needs to raise capital to finance a new project - c. it has difficulty meeting its debt obligations - d. its cost of equity capital exceeds its cost of debt capital - 12.
+Issuing new stock \\\\\.